-A2.2: Example Indicators in relation to service contribution

-CRITERION: Service to the University and wider academic community

-- Effective contribution to the work of committees / working groups at Departmental / Faculty / University level - Convening of relevant groups or networks to achieve specific goals - A significant contribution to the administration of assessment procedures, including examinations - (Leading) contribution to equality, diversity, inclusion activity - Leading role in devising/delivering widening participation and/or other outreach initiatives - Promotion of cross-disciplinary collaboration and knowledge sharing - Significant role in cross-HEI projects and initiatives, including as a project lead or convenor

-- Creation of a positive working environment acting as a positive role model in promoting the University's value of mutual respect - Successful management, coaching or mentoring of other staff - Positive contribution to staff development and review - Fostering of strategic partnerships (e.g. industry, trusts and foundations, philanthropic donors) - Supporting the work of other HEIs (e.g. external examining / membership of review panels) - Service on and/or chairing of external committees / reviews / policy reviews - Service on national bodies/committees representing the discipline

-- Effective in a senior leadership or administrative role in Department / Faculty / School - Line manager of colleagues with evidence of impact on their career development - Evidence of personal impact in leading, motivating and developing colleagues - Leadership to establish a mentoring and sponsoring culture within a Faculty/ Department - Promotion of effective use of the Staff Review and Development Scheme

-- Effective contribution to demanding Faculty / University committees or other bodies - Significant and sustained personal contribution to the collegiate running and strategic direction of the University - Leading / serving on national and/or international bodies representing the discipline or chairing special interest groups at international levels - Advisor to national/international governmental or other policy bodies - Significant contribution to Higher Education more widely
+CRITERION: Service to the University and wider academic community Generic indicators of excellence and/or impact Effective contribution to the work of committees / working groups at Departmental / Faculty / University level Convening of relevant groups or networks to achieve specific goals A significant contribution to the administration of assessment procedures, including examinations (Leading) contribution to equality, diversity, inclusion activity Leading role in devising/delivering widening participation and/or other outreach initiatives Promotion of cross-disciplinary collaboration and knowledge sharing Significant role in cross-HEI projects and initiatives, including as a project lead or convenor Creation of a positive working environment acting as a positive role model in promoting the University's value of mutual respect Successful management, coaching or mentoring of other staff Positive contribution to staff development and review Fostering of strategic partnerships (e.g. industry, trusts and foundations, philanthropic donors) Supporting the work of other HEIs (e.g. external examining / membership of review panels) Service on and/or chairing of external committees / reviews / policy reviews Service on national bodies/committees representing the discipline In addition, for promotion to Grades 11 and 12 Generic indicators of excellence and/or impact Effective in a senior leadership or administrative role in Department / Faculty / School Line manager of colleagues with evidence of impact on their career development Evidence of personal impact in leading, motivating and developing colleagues Leadership to establish a mentoring and sponsoring culture within a Faculty/ Department Promotion of effective use of the Staff Review and Development Scheme Effective contribution to demanding Faculty / University committees or other bodies Significant and sustained personal contribution to the collegiate running and strategic direction of the University Leading / serving on national and/or international bodies representing the discipline or chairing special interest groups at international levels Advisor to national/international governmental or other policy bodies Significant contribution to Higher Education more widely